idle-man/ParrotSample/README.md

 ## User Handbook
 ### Step 0: Basic environment preparation
-* This project is based on python 2.7.x or 3.x.
+* This project is based on python 3, recommended version: 3.7.x.
 Please make sure that `python` and `pip` are installed on the machine running this service.
-Recommended version: 3.7.x
 * The dependent modules have been written in requirements.txt and can be installed using `pip install -r requirements.txt`

 ### Step 1: Boot the application